-Paul Cavan has 26 years of experience with the Farmington Hills (Michigan) Police Department, having served as a patrol officer, in the investigative and crime prevention units, and as a Detroit evidence technician for the Michigan State Police Narcotics Unit.
-He has been teaching at community colleges for 24 years, five years full-time.
+Paul Cavan has 26 years of experience with the Farmington Hills (Michigan) Police Department, having served as a patrol officer, an evidence Technician, an investigator and a supervisor.
+Paul was also assigned to a Michigan State Police Narcotics Unit during his police career.
+Paul has been teaching at community colleges for 24 years, nine years in a full-time capacity.

 Cavan has both bachelor’s and master’s degrees in criminal justice from Michigan State University.

-Before coming to Northern Essex, Mike was an instructor of chemistry and department chair at the College of Eastern Utah.
+Mike is department chair of Natural Sciences at NECC where he teaches chemistry and forensic science.
 He believes that education should be fun and exciting.
 He enjoys incorporating demonstrations and magic tricks into his teaching.

 Mike holds a Ph.D. in organic chemistry from the University of Utah where he specialized in oxidative lesions in DNA and RNA.

-Dr. Custodia-Lora joined Northern Essex in 2003 as a faculty member of the Natural Sciences Department.
-She taught Nutrition, Human Biology and Anatomy and Physiology for 8 years before becoming the coordinator of the applied sciences associate degree of science in lab science program which welcomed its first class in the fall of 2009.
-Developed in collaboration with area employers, this program provides three areas of study: biotechnology, chemical analysis, and environmental sciences, and has received the highest endorsement—a gold level—from the Massachusetts Life Science Education Consortium (MLSEC).
+She joined Northern Essex in 2003 as a faculty member of the Natural Sciences Department.
+She taught Nutrition, Human Biology, and Anatomy & Physiology before becoming the coordinator of the Applied Sciences Associate Degree of Science in Lab Science Program which welcomed its first class in the fall of 2009.

-Dr. Custodia-Lora is a founding member of the ESL Social/Learning Club which is an initiative aimed at attracting more English as a Second Language students into the disciplines (and ultimately careers) of science.
+In addition, Custodia-Lora is a founding member of the ESL Social/Learning Club which is an initiative aimed at attracting more English as a Second Language students into the disciplines (and ultimately careers) of STEM.

-Before joining the Northern Essex faculty in 2003, Noemi was a post-doctoral fellow at Tufts Medical School, in Boston, where she worked on cancer research.
-She holds a Bachelor of Science degree in Biology from Universidad de Puerto Rico, Rio Piedras, and a PhD in physiology-endocrinology from Boston University.
+Before joining the Northern Essex faculty in 2003, Noemi was a post-doctoral fellow at Tufts Medical School in Boston.
+She holds a bachelor’s in biology from the Universidad de Puerto Rico and a PhD in physiology-endocrinology from Boston University.
 She was raised in Puerto Rico but both her parents are from the Dominican Republic.

 She has special interest in science and math literacy, creative cooking (for those with food allergies), and nature walks.